OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-devlab-3/instructions.md

 ---
 markdown-version: v1
+title: cloud-hosted-guide-jakarta-websocket
+branch: lab-5932-instruction
+version-history-start-date: 2023-01-05T10:56:36Z
 tool-type: theia
 ---
-::page{title="Welcome to the Building a dynamic web application with integrated user interface and backend logic guide!"}

-Learn how to build a dynamic web application using Jakarta Faces, Jakarta Contexts and Dependency Injection, and Jakarta Expression Language.
+::page{title="Welcome to the Bidirectional communication between services using Jakarta WebSocket guide!"}

+Learn how to use Jakarta WebSocket to send and receive messages between services without closing the connection.

 In this guide, you will use a pre-configured environment that runs in containers on the cloud and includes everything that you need to complete the guide.